Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 - `get_column_lineage`: <Constant name="fusion" /> exclusive!
 Get column lineage information across a project DAG for a specific column.

 :::info
-Note that Remote dbt MCP relies on dbt Copilot for authentication and usage limits.
-Most MCP tools don't consume dbt Copilot credits, however the [`text_to_sql` and `execute_sql`](#sql) tools are the only exception and count toward your dbt Copilot usage.
+Note that Remote dbt MCP and Fusion tools rely on dbt Copilot usage limits.
+Most MCP tools don't consume dbt Copilot credits, however [`text_to_sql` and `execute_sql`](#sql) do count toward your dbt Copilot usage.

-If you reach your dbt Copilot usage limit, all remote dbt MCP tools will be unavailable until your Copilot credits reset, even if those tools don’t normally consume credits.
-To increase your credits, please reach out to your account manager.
+If you reach your dbt Copilot usage limit, all tools will be blocked until your Copilot credits resets.
+If you'd like to increase your credits, please reach out to your account manager
 :::

 ### Fusion tools (Local)